CirroBuild/FrostiDocs/blog/2020-08-06-my-journey-writing-questdb.md

 A few weeks ago, I posted
 [the story of how I started QuestDB on Hacker News](https://news.ycombinator.com/item?id=23975807).
-As it seems several people found the story interesting, I thought I would post it here.
+Several people found the story interesting, so I thought I would post it here and describe the passage from working at a large energy trading company, discovering memory-mapping approaches in Java, the beginnings of building the system as a side-project, and how we got to where we are today with companies relying on production instances of our time-series database.

 <!-- truncate -->